HumanCellAtlas/data-portal-content/content/learn/userguides/accessing-data/using-the-cli-to-access-data.md

 ## Using the CLI to Access Data

 ### Installation
-`pip install hca`.
+`pip install hca`

 ### Usage
-The hca package installs a command-line utility :code:`hca`.
+The hca package installs a command-line utility `hca`.

-To see the list of commands you can use, type :code:`hca --help`.
+To see the list of commands you can use, type `hca --help`.
 Commands are grouped into major categories that roughly correspond to DCP system components, e.g. DSS, Staging Service.
-To get detailed help for a particular command group type, e.g.:
-`hca dss --help`.
+To get detailed help for a particular command group type, e.g. `hca dss --help`.

 ### Configuration management
 The HCA CLI supports ingesting configuration from a configurable array of sources.
 Each source is a JSON file.